erland/erlandplugins/SQLPlayList/trunk/README.txt

 To add a playlist you:
 1. Create a file with .sql extension (The contents is described below)
 2. Put the sql file in the configured SQLPlayList playlist directory
-3. Navigate to the SQLPlayList plugin on the Squeezebox and select the playlist and start playing
+3. Navigate to the SQLPlayList plugin menu on the Squeezebox and select the playlist and start playing, or use the SQL PlayList plugin menu in the web interface.

 The SQLPlayList sql file for a playlist must have the following syntax:
 - First row: The name of the playlist (This text will be shown for the playlist in the Squeezebox menu for SQLPlayList plugin).